thonz025/Oopsford_University/README.md

 | DELETE | `/api/courses/{id}` | Delete a course           |

 ## 📜 License
-This project is a requirement in .
+This project is a requirement in Soft-Dev course.

 ## 👥 Contributors
 -Anthony Elcano